 - Certbot gets easily confused by more complex vhost configuration, especially if you want it to try and write redirects to your vhost config which has existing redirect directives.

 That's why we have chosen to - untill we find better solutions - to issue a Rollback command to Certbot before executing the Certbot workflow.
 In this fashion we are sure that the vhost config is clean and is in a state where Certbot can complete without errors usually.

 So, when you execute Certbot through the Webdock web interface, this is what happens:

-- We back up your current vhost configuration to /tmp - look for filenames starting with backup_vhost_webdock
+- We back up your current vhost configuration to /var/backups/backup_vhost_webdock - look for directories containing the current date

 - We issue a Certbot Rollback command.
 This gives us a clean, default vhost config (as it was when your server was first provisioned)

 - We set your server hostnames as defined in Server Identity